Diploma of Christian Studies (DipChSt)

 - perform technical operations of some complexity in relation to Christian living, taking personal responsibility for them.

-- exercise initiative and judgment in reflecting on issues of Christian living, including some ability to do so with others.
+- exercise initiative and judgement in reflecting on issues of Christian living, including some ability to do so with others.

 The Diploma of Christian Studies is offered through individual Teaching Bodies.
 Details are available from the Teaching Bodies offering the course.